platformsh/platformsh-docs/sites/platform/src/domains/steps/custom-non-production-domains.md

 {{< note >}}

-Using the target of your production environment to configure your DNS provider is technically possible, but Platform.sh recommends using the target of your non-production environment as a best practice.
+Using the target of your production environment to configure your DNS provider is technically possible, but {{< vendor/name >}} recommends using the target of your non-production environment as a best practice.

 {{< /note >}}